Vyral/lee-yousef-blog/_posts/2016-10-17-should-you-sell-your-calgary-home-in-the-fall.md

 {% include youtube.html %}

-Today I wanted to talk about why the fall is such a great time to sell your home.

 Sometimes, it really pays to go against the crowd.

 As you probably know, spring is the season when most people around Calgary put their homes on the market.
 Summer is the high season, and it’s when most homes get sold.
 And yet, there are a few powerful reasons why fall might actually be a better time than either spring or summer to sell your home.